gtsteffaniak/filebrowser/README.md

 Can convert documents         | :construction: | ❌ | ❌ | ❌ | ❌ | ✅ |
 Can convert videos            | :construction: | ❌ | ❌ | ❌ | ❌ | ❌ |
 Can convert photos            | :construction: | ❌ | ❌ | ❌ | ❌ | ❌ |

+> *¹ Using the built-in API, a reverse proxy (e.g., Nginx Proxy Manager), and Radicale (properly configured), you can provide reliable CalDAV and CardDAV services.
+With the correct headers (X-Remote-User and X-Script-Name), all endpoints are recognized, allowing clients such as iOS, macOS, Android, Gnome Online Accounts, Thunderbird, Evolution, and other WebDAV-compatible apps to sync calendars and contacts automatically.
+Unlimited uploads and stable WebDAV support ensure even large files are handled efficiently.
+> A detailed guide is available here: [FileBrowser Quantum with Radicale Support!](https://github.com/cryinkfly/podman-rootless-quadlets/tree/main/quadlets/filebrowser-quantum/radicale) – thanks to [@cryinkfly](https://github.com/cryinkfly)